stvhay/online-quiz/README.md

 ];
 ```

-- The `test.results` entry is a list of dictionaries defining behavior and output for each result category.
+- The `test.results` entry is an array of dictionaries defining behavior and output for each result category.
 - `neurotypical` is an example category.
 - `criteria` are test criteria keyed on dimension.
 If there are no criteria, a dimension (or dimensions)
 should be provided, which will ensure the score for that dimension will be displayed.